GARDEN RE-LEAF DAY – FRIDAY 22ND MARCH 2019

 Garden Re-Leaf founder Boyd Douglas-Davies set all 11 of his Hillview stores a challenge for this year’s Plantathon – to plant 101 plants in 12 hours.
 Totalling an impressive 1,111 pots, £1 from every planter sold went to Greenfingers

-The staff at Squire’s Garden Centres in Woking got their hands dirty, potting over 500 lovely, bright and cheerful spring plants for Garden Re-Leaf, as well as their opening weekend.
-There was also a guest appearance by gardening expert and presenter Charlie Dimmock who also helped to plant her own containers in aid of Greenfingers.
+The staff at Squire’s Garden Centres in Woking also got their hands dirty, potting over 500 lovely, bright and cheerful spring plants for Garden Re-Leaf, at their opening weekend.
+There was also a guest appearance by gardening expert and presenter Charlie Dimmock who helped to plant her own containers in aid of Greenfingers.

-Bob Hewitt’s Klondyke centres held 12-hour Plantathons in six of their stores with the sales of potted containers donated to Greenfingers.
+Bob Hewitt’s Klondyke centres held 12-hour Plantathons in six of their stores, sales of potted containers donated to Greenfingers.

 Garden Centre Events

-Many garden centres got quizzical for Garden Re-Leaf Day with masterminds at Perrywood Garden Centre and Poplars Garden Centre each raising over £1,600 whilst all monies from general knowledge experts at Altons Garden Centre totalled £450.
+Many garden centres got quizzical for Garden Re-Leaf Day, with masterminds at Perrywood Garden Centre and Poplars Garden Centre each raising over £1,600, whilst all monies from the general knowledge experts at Altons Garden Centre totalled £450.

-Tates Paradise Park held a garden quiz for local gardening clubs, as well as an auction of flower arrangements made by a local floristry group and selling special Garden Re-Leaf Day cupcakes in the coffee shop.
+Tates Paradise Park held a garden quiz for local gardening clubs, as well as an auction of flower arrangements made by a local floristry group, plus a sale of special Garden Re-Leaf Day cupcakes in the coffee shop.

-Old Railway Garden Centre raised a spectacular £1,000 for Greenfingers during their Garden Re-Leaf Fundraising Day and Quiz and Curry Night.
+Old Railway Garden Centre raised a spectacular £1,000 for Greenfingers during their Garden Re-Leaf Fundraising Day, which included a Quiz and Curry Night.